avo-hq/docs.avohq.io/docs/2.0/actions.md

   models.each do |model|
     if model.admin?
-      fail "Can't mark inactive!
+      error "Can't mark inactive!
 The user is an admin." else
       model.update active: false